cakoch10/Generic_Card_Game_Engine/README.md

 ## Playing a Game
 To access and interact with the REPL, make sure that the game JSON is in the same folder as the rest of the card engine files, and then run `make play` when you are in the correct directory.
 You should be prompted to input the name of the game json you would like to load.
 So, for example, if you wanted to play crazy eights, then you would proceed by typing `crazy8.json`.
+There should be more detailed directions within the REPL regarding how to play the individual card game.

 ## Creating a Game (JSON)
 For example JSONs, refer to `blackjack2.json`, `crazy8.json`, and `test.json`.

+We divided a generic card game into two parts:
+1. placement data
+2. static data.
+*Placement data* is relatively easy to parse.
+It consists of the **locations** of a card game, which is thought of as the places where cards can reside.
+For most card games, you'll only need a couple of locations: a discard pile, a draw pile, and each player's hand (note the player's hands are considered locations).
+However, for other games you may need less or more.
+For example, in Gin Rummy, you'll need a separate location for all runs and melds each player has made.

+The other parts of the placement data include the **number of cards** to initially deal in each location.
+Currently our system only supports randomly dealing cards to each location, so you can't specify things like "p1's hand should start with an ace of spades."
+Also a part of the placement data is whether a location is **visible** or not.
+By default, each player's hand is visible during their own turn, but you can also specify whether their hands should be visible throughout (so e.g. in blackjack, the dealer's hand is always visible to everyone).
+Also, setting a nonplayer location to visible will only show the topcard currently there.
+So for example, if you only want players to see the topcard of the discard pile, just set the discard pile to visible.

+Finally, there's data specific to the game engine.
+This isn't really a part of a card game but rather is necessary for playing the game on our system.
+This category of data consists of
+- default action locations
+- player AIs (if there are any)
+- an intro message
+- a help message

 The win conditions are certain conditions that, if true, allow a user to win the game.
 The win condition is assigned to whatever player was responsible for